 In summary, research suggests that students, even digital natives, seem to lack a framework for effectively using media in their classrooms.
-Furthermore, research also indicates that instructors often don’t equip students because they don’t explicitly teach teamwork skills when assigning team projects.
-Therefore, a clear gap exists that the present study seeks to fill by testing the effectiveness of a media choice training program on technical communication teams.
-Effective media choice has been found to influence team functioning and has a significant impact on outcomes like communication performance and task performance (Dennis, Fuller, & Valacich, 2008; Dennis & Kinney, 1998).
-More specifically, the present study tests the impact of media synchronicity theory (MST) training on media fit behavior, communication quantity, communication quality, and group effectiveness for 20 technical communication student teams.
-MST argues that matching media capabilities to communication processes and appropriation factors will positively impact communication and task performance.
+Furthermore, research also indicates that instructors often do not equip students to make critical media choices because they do not explicitly teach teamwork skills when assigning team projects.
+Therefore, a clear gap exists that this study seeks to fill by testing the effectiveness of a media-choice training program on technical communication teams.
+Effective media choice has been found to influence team functioning and have a significant impact on outcomes such as communication performance and task performance (Dennis, Fuller, & Valacich, 2008; Dennis & Kinney, 1998).
+More specifically, this study tests the impact of media synchronicity theory (MST) training on media-fit behavior, communication quantity, communication quality, and group effectiveness for 20 teams of technical communication students.
+MST argues that matching media capabilities to communication processes and appropriation factors will positively affect communication and task performance.
 The training, therefore, introduces students to a practical framework for assessing media capabilities and matching those capabilities to particular tasks.
-Using a randomized between subjects design, an experimental group received MST training at the beginning and midway point of their team projects while a control group received placebo training.
+Using a randomized between-subjects design, an experimental group received MST training at the beginning and midway point of their team projects while a control group received placebo training.
 All participants then completed a survey to determine the effectiveness of the training.

 Literature Review

-In the literature review, I first present the theoretical framework for the present study.
+In this literature review, first I present the theoretical framework for the study.
 Then, I review empirical research on MST, dividing the research between laboratory and field studies.

 Theoretical Framework

-The theoretical framework for the present study is divided between two prominent media choice theories: media richness theory and media synchronicity theory.
+The theoretical framework for this study is divided between two prominent media choice theories: media richness theory and MST.

 Media Richness Theory.
-Media choice theories describe and explain what impact media has on outcomes like communication performance, task performance, and communication satisfaction.
-Media richness theory (MRT), originated by Daft and Lengel (1984), provides a framework where mediums are ranked based on their capabilities to support rich communication, characterized by: 1) availability of instant feedback, 2) capacity to transmit multiple cues (e.g., body language), 3) use of natural language, and 4) personal focus of the medium.
-According to MRT, face-to-face communication represents the richest possible medium, while email is considered less rich because of its lack of immediate feedback and multiplicity of cues.
-MRT argues that richer mediums are more effective when communicating equivocal information while leaner mediums are more effective for unequivocal information.
+Media choice theories describe and explain what impacts media have on outcomes such as communication performance, task performance, and communication satisfaction.
+Media richness theory (MRT), originated by Daft and Lengel (1984), provides a framework for ranking media based on their capabilities to support rich communication, characterized by the media’s: (a) availability of instant feedback, (b) capacity to transmit multiple cues (e.g., body language), (c) use of natural language, and (d) personal focus.
+According to MRT, face-to-face communication represents the richest possible medium, whereas e-mail is considered less rich because of its lack of immediate feedback and multiplicity of cues.
+MRT argues that richer mediums are more effective when communicating equivocal information whereas leaner mediums are more effective for unequivocal information.
 MRT, however, has received some criticism.
-Dennis and Kinney (1998) found that matching richness to task equivocality did not improve outcomes including decision quality, decision time, consensus change, or communication satisfaction.
-Additionally, MRT was developed prior to computer-mediated communication (CMC), and CMC has been retrofit into the theory’s framework, which some argue is not adequate to explain the complexities of CMC.
-In response, Dennis and Valacich (1999) developed Media Synchronicity Theory (MST), which reframes task, media capabilities, and contextual cues such as appropriation factors and communication processes.
+Dennis and Kinney (1998) found that matching richness to task equivocality did not improve outcomes such as decision quality, decision time, consensus change, or communication satisfaction.
+Additionally, MRT was developed prior to computer-mediated communication (CMC), and CMC has been retrofitted into the theory’s framework, which some argue is not adequate to explain the complexities of CMC.
+In response, Dennis and Valacich (1999) developed MST, which reframes tasks, media capabilities, and contextual cues such as appropriation factors and communication processes.
 The theory has been recently refined and has received positive empirical support (Dennis, Fuller, & Valacich, 2008).